 A limited liability partnership (LLP) is a business entity structure.
 At its core, an LLP is a partnership composed of two or more individuals who agree to run a business together.

 In a general partnership, all partners of the business are typically liable for the debts and liabilities of the business and the other partners.
 However, the cornerstone characteristic of a limited liability partnership is limited personal liability.
-Thus, in an LLP, while partners are still responsible for the overall liabilities incurred by the business, they are generally not liable for the errors and omissions of their fellow individual partners.
+Thus, in an LLP, while partners might be responsible for the overall liabilities incurred by the business, they are generally not liable for the errors and omissions of their fellow individual partners.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.